microsoft/react-native-windows-samples/docs/config.md

 The CLI command [`npx react-native config`](https://github.com/react-native-community/cli/blob/master/docs/commands.md#config) outputs project and dependencies configuration in JSON format to stdout.

-The following describes the schema for projects and dependencies provided by React Native for Windows + macOS.
+The following describes the schema for projects and dependencies provided by React Native for Windows.

 > See the [React Native CLI Platforms doc](https://github.com/react-native-community/cli/blob/master/docs/platforms.md) for a description of the schemas for iOS and Android.

-## Windows Platform

 The schema fields are tagged with the following: